-Table 6.4 Otego Elementary School Classroom Usage 2015-16 (Includes Gym, Cafeteria, Library, Music Room, & Art Room) School Building No. Full- Size Rooms Grade Level Classrooms (12) Other Usage of Full-Size Rooms (9) Usage of Small Rooms, Not Full-Size, Other Than Administration Otego Elementary 21 K-5 1-3 2-4 Special Ed-8:1:1 Sp Ed Resource-Movement Room-1 Special Ed AIS-1 Grade 1 AIS-1 Grade 2 AIS-1 Computer Room-1 OT/PT-1 Speech/ESL/Storage-1 Faculty Room-1 Health Office DSS Counselor
+Table 6.4 Otego Elementary School Classroom Usage 2015-16 (Includes Gym, Cafeteria, Library, Music Room, & Art Room) School Building No. of Full- Size Rooms Grade Level Classrooms (12) Other Usage of Full-Size Rooms (9) Usage of Small Rooms, Not Full-Size, Other Than Administration Otego Elementary 21 K-5 1-3 2-4 Special Ed-8:1:1 Sp Ed Resource-Movement Room-1 Special Ed AIS-1 Grade 1 AIS-1 Grade 2 AIS-1 Computer Room-1 OT/PT-1 Speech/ESL/Storage-1 Faculty Room-1 Health Office DSS Counselor conducted as part of the committee meeting process, it is generally agreed that there is little to no extra room in the Otego Elementary School.

 Table 6.4 shows that, of the 21 full size classrooms in the building, 12 are used for regular grade-level classrooms and 9 others are used for related classroom functions and a faculty room.
-Based on this analysis of the space and based on the building tour that was conducted as part of the committee meeting process, it is generally agreed that there is little to no extra room in the Otego Elementary School.
+Based on this analysis of the space and based on the building tour that was